Relational Linearity is a Predictor of Hallucinations: Measuring Relational Linearity

 \section{Measuring Relational Linearity}

-We measure relational linearity on LRE, the (\texttt{subject},\texttt{relation},\texttt{object}) triples released by \citet{hernandez2024lre}.
-For each model, for each triple, we extract the representation $\mathbf{s}_i$ of the subject and the representation $\mathbf{o}_i$ of the object.
-See \S\ref{sec:extraction} for details on the extraction and prompts we used in this study.
-We split the set of $(\mathbf{s}_i,\mathbf{o}_i)$ pairs 75/25 into training set $T$ and held-out set $E$.
+We now describe how we compute relation-linearity scores for LRE relations (\S\ref{sec:setup:natural}).
+We again use our 75:25 split.
+For each model and each triple, we extract the representation $\mathbf{s}_i$ of the subject and the representation $\mathbf{o}_i$ of the object (see Appendix~\ref{sec:extraction} for details).
+We denote the training pairs by $T$ and the held-out evaluation pairs by $E$.

-On $T$, we estimate the \emph{relation difference vector} (for a model and a relation) as the mean difference between objects and subjects: